blackducksoftware/detect_advisor/README.md

       -D, --docker          Check for docker prerequisites
       --docker_only         Check for docker prerequisites only

 If `scanfolder` is not specified then options will be requested interactively.
+Enter q or use CTRL-C to terminate interactive entry.

-When specified, `scanfolder` can be a relative or absolute path.
+When specified, `scanfolder` can be a relative or absolute path (special characters such as ~ or $HOME not supported).

-The `-r repfile` or `--report repfile` option will output the console messages and additional information to the file `repfile`.
+The `-r repfile` or `--report repfile` option will output the console messages and additional information to the file `repfile`, moving a previous repfile if it exists to `repfile.XXX` where XXX is an incremental number.

 The `-c` or `--critical_only` option will limit the console output to critical issues only and skip the summary section and other information, although all sections will still be written to the report file (if specified with `-r repfile`).